 "The downstream model (a quantitative ecosystem model used to analyze changes to aquatic productivity) suggests a 1.2 to 1.4-fold increase in the total biomass of fish in the three groups of fish.
 This increase in total biomass is composed of a 45% to 80% decrease in the biomass of group 1 fish (burbot, lake trout, rainbow trout, walleye, northern pike), counteracted by a 1.8 to 1.9-fold increase in the biomass of group 2 fish (Arctic grayling, mountain whitefish, bull trout).
-The increase in group 2 fish is due primarily to a doubling of mountain whitefish, which are assumed to benefit from increased water clarity downstream of the Site C Dam."21
+The increase in group 2 fish is due primarily to a doubling of mountain whitefish, which are assumed to benefit from increased water clarity downstream of the Site C Dam."

-Uncertainties in Mountain Whitefish abundance are associated with to the anticipated positive response to improvements in water clarity below the Site C Dam and the anticipated negative response to the conversion to reservoir habitat above Site C.22
+Uncertainties in Mountain Whitefish abundance are associated with the anticipated positive response to improvements in water clarity downstream of Site C and the anticipated negative response to the conversion to reservoir habitat upstream of Site C.

-Monitoring programs and associated tasks were assessed in terms of their relevance to Mountain Whitefish biology to evaluate the proposed Site C Aquatic Monitoring Plan (Compass and ESSA 2015).
-Nine monitoring programs and 18 associated tasks are relevant to Mountain Whitefish monitoring questions (Table 5).
+Monitoring programs and associated tasks were assessed in terms of their relevance to Mountain Whitefish biology to determine that the appropriate information was planned to be collected under the FAHMFP (Compass and ESSA 2015).
+Nine monitoring programs and 18 associated tasks are relevant to Mountain Whitefish (Table 5).

-The Monitoring Plan addresses the key uncertainties for Mountain Whitefish by monitoring abundance both upstream and downstream of Site C. Upstream of the Project, Mountain Whitefish are not expected in great abundance but will be monitored in the upper reaches of the reservoir under the Site C Reservoir Fish Community Monitoring Program (Mon-1a, T2a, T2c).
+The FAHMFP addresses the key uncertainties for Mountain Whitefish by monitoring abundance both upstream and downstream of Site C. Upstream of the Project, Mountain Whitefish are not expected in great abundance but will be monitored in the upper reaches of the reservoir under the Site C Reservoir Fish Community Monitoring Program (Mon-1a, T2a, T2c).
 Downstream of the Project (and before the dam is operational, the entire Site C LAA), Mountain Whitefish abundance will be monitored under the Peace River Fish Community Monitoring Program (Mon-2, T2a, T2b, T2c).
-The power analyses suggest that up to 17 years are required to detect a trend in Mountain Whitefish abundance based on the large year-to-year natural
+The power analyses suggest that up to 17 years are required to detect a trend in Mountain Whitefish abundance based on the large year-to-year natural variability (Ma et al. 2014).
+Mountain Whitefish movement and survival will be monitored below the dam (Mon-13) using dual-mode (acoustic and radio) telemetry tags (attached as part of Mon-2).
+Environmental conditions in the Peace River downstream of Site C will be monitored under Mon-7 and Mon-9.
+Monitoring environmental parameters will help diagnose causes of declines, should declines be detected, and can be applied to the diagnostic tool.